 Bryant is loaded with character and makeup.
 He is very coachable, applying instruction quickly.
 He has impressive intelligence and a strong work ethic.

-- Kris was considered the best power college bat in the 2013 Draft after leading the nation in home runs (31), runs scored (80), walks and slugging percentage (.820).
+- In 2013, Kris was considered the best power college bat in the draft after leading the nation in home runs (31), runs scored (80), walks and slugging percentage (.820).
 In 62 games, he batted .329 with 13 doubles and 62 RBIs.
 San Diego would bat him leadoff to avoid having teams pitch around him.

 The third baseman received the Dick Howser trophy as the 2013 College Player of the Year.

-Bryant was a 6-foot-5 build that draws comparisons to Troy Glaus.
+Bryant has a 6-foot-5 build that draws comparisons to Troy Glaus.